 Key Changes in Dividend Taxation for 2025

-Portugal plans, through the Budget Law being currently discussed in parliament, most important changes to its tax framework for 2025 that will affect dividend taxation.
+Portugal plans, through the Budget Law being currently discussed in parliament, the most important changes to its tax framework for 2025 that will affect dividend taxation.
 The Corporate Income Tax (CIT) structure will see major adjustments.
 The general rate will drop from 21% to 20%.
 Small and medium-sized enterprises can take advantage of a lower rate at 16% on their first €50,000 of taxable income.

 The participation exemption regime’s minimum ownership requirement will drop from 10% to 5%.
 This change will help more shareholders qualify for tax relief on dividends and capital gains.